rsdoiel/antenna/archives/2025/planet_2025.23.md

 ---

-## GAZA LIVE: UN General Assembly to vote on resolution demanding immediate, unconditional and permanent ceasefire
+## GAZA LIVE: UN General Assembly overwhelmingly adopts resolution demanding immediate, unconditional and permanent ceasefire

 date: 2025-06-12, from: United Nations, Top Stories

-The General Assembly is in emergency session in New York and due to vote soon on a resolution demanding an immediate ceasefire and release of all hostages.
-Assembly president Philémon Yang said with the Security Council paralysed, it was time for UN Member States to act and end the horrors in Gaza.
-As starvation looms across the Strip, mass casualties continue to be reported of desperate civilians trying to access food at Israel and US-backed distribution sites.
-App users can follow our live coverage here.
+The General Assembly overwhelmingly backed a resolution on Thursday demanding an immediate, unconditional and permanent ceasefire in Gaza, the release of all hostages and resumption of humanitarian aid to stave off famine.
+There were 149 votes in favour, 12 against – including Israel and the US – and 19 abstentions.
+App users can follow our live coverage&nbsp;here.

 <br>